-BBC's methodology for SACFPD impact fee includes the following tasks:
+BBC's methodology for the District's impact fee includes the following tasks:

-- 1. Quantify the fire infrastructure standards and investments needed to maintain the current level of service: - 2.
+- 1. Quantify the fire infrastructure standards and investments needed to maintain the current level of service; - 2.
 Develop estimates of the District's current land use pattern; and - 3.
 Calculate the fire protection infrastructure costs per unit of development (per household, or per square foot of commercial development).

 Fire infrastructure.
 A conservative method of establishing the District's current level of service for fire protection is to quantify its financial investment in infrastructure and capital equipment.
-Specifically, SACFPD has five types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:
+Specifically, the district has five types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:

-- Land and buildings including eight stations, training tower and a vehicle maintenance building; - Major apparatus such as fire engines and specialized vehicles located at each station; - A variety of life-saving and fire-fighting apparatus located at individual fire stations or on pieces of equipment; - Business personal property such as fire station and office furniture, computers and related durable assets; and - The cost of this impact fee study.
+- A building for the district's fire station; - Major apparatus such as fire engines and specialized vehicles; - A variety of life-saving and fire-fighting apparatus located at the fire station or on pieces of equipment; - Business personal property such as fire station and office furniture, computers and related durable assets; and - The cost of this impact fee study.

 Figure II-1 on the following page presents the District's current capital infrastructure.
-Replacement values are based on information provided by SACFPD, including a detailed description of the District's capital assets from Colorado Special Districts Property and Liability Pool.
+Replacement values are based on information provided by the District, including a detailed description of capital assets from T. Charles Wilson Insurance Service.

-As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation (i.e., debt used to finance fire stations or vehicle must be excluded).
-Presently, the District has entered into the following lease purchase agreements:
+As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation (i.e., debt used to finance fire stations or vehicle must be excluded).5 Presently, the District has outstanding debt of \$2.65 million for a \$6 million bond issued in 2006.
+These funds were used for capital investments.